Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Measures against a Recession

-It is important to note that the specific measures that need to be taken depend on the cause and depth of the recession, the economic conditions and the financial capacity of the state.
-A carefully calibrated approach that includes both short-term stimulus and long-term structural improvements is critical to successfully overcoming a recession.
-Here are some approaches that are frequently used:
+Overcoming a recession usually requires a combination of monetary and fiscal policy measures aimed at stimulating economic activity, restoring confidence, and strengthening economic fundamentals.
+It is important to note that the specific measures that need to be taken depend on the cause and depth of the recession, the economic environment, and the financial capacity of the government.
+A carefully calibrated approach that includes both short-term stimulus and long-term structural improvements is crucial to successfully overcoming a recession.
+Here are some approaches that are commonly used:

-Structural Reforms
+Structural reforms

-International Cooperation
+International cooperation

 History of German Recessions

 COVID-19 recession 2020 The global recession triggered by the COVID-19 pandemic also had a significant impact on Germany.
-Economic output fell sharply, mainly due to lockdowns and restrictions on public life, which affected production and consumption.
+Economic output declined sharply, mainly due to lockdowns and restrictions on public life, which affected production and consumption.

 Recession in the Economic Cycle